raspberrypilearning/cd-beginner-html-css-sushi/en/step_4.md

   <p>This is another paragraph.
-  Everything in between one set of <p> tags is displayed together in one long line on the web page.</p>
+  Everything in between one set of <p> tags is displayed together in one long line on the webpage.</p>
 ```

 --- /hint ---